-Here is a step-by-step process that you can use for creating your telephone sales script.
+Here is a step-by-step process you can use to create your telephone sales script.

 Step 1: Identify the value that you offer.

-The first step that we suggest that you go through is to stop and think about the value that your product offers.
-This is not what your product does, it is what your product helps your customer to do or to improve.
+The first step we suggest is to pause and reflect on the value your product offers.
+This is not what your product does; it is what your product helps your customer to do or to improve.

 Here are some examples of how we help our customers: